Catboy96/la-campana/README.md

 # la Campana 🔔
-Notify you when complete executing a command.
+Email you the commmand execution result.